Ante JeroncicTitle: Associate Professor of Religion

 PhD, The University of Chicago

-Ante Jeroncic, an assistant professor of Religion at Andrews University, joined the faculty in 2006 and teaches systematic theology and ethics.
+Ante Jeroncic, an associate professor of Religion at Andrews University, joined the faculty in 2006 and teaches systematic theology and ethics.
 Before joining the Department of Religion, he served in different pastoral settings in the Illinois Conference of Seventh-day Adventists.

 Ante began his theological training at the Adriatic Union College, Croatia and then at Helderberg College, South Africa.
 Upon receiving an MA in Theology from Stellenbosch University, he moved to the US to continue with his doctoral studies at the University of Chicago Divinity School.
 With Prof. William Schweiker as his advisor, Ante completed his PhD after defending the dissertation titled: “The Logic of Self-Integration: Jürgen Moltmann Theological Anthropology and the Postmodern Self.”